DhruvaSharma/free-genai-bootcamp-2025/sentence-constructor/deepseek-v3-free/prompt.md

 - Do not use romaji when showing japanese except except in the table of vocabulary.
 - Do not give the answer completely.

-## Student Input: Bears are at the door, did you leave the garbage out?
+## Student Input: Did you see the raven this morning?
+They were looking at me.

 ### 3. **Examples**
 Here are examples of user input and assitant output, pay attention to the score because